 Exercise training is known to induce an increase in free radical production potentially leading to enhanced muscle injury.
-Vitamins C and E are well known antioxidants that may prevent muscle cell damage.
+Vitamins C and E are well-known antioxidants that may prevent muscle cell damage.
 A study aimed to determine the effects of these supplemental antioxidant vitamins on markers of oxidative stress, muscle damage and performance of elite soccer players.
 One group received vitamins C and E supplementation daily during the pre-competitive season (S group), while the placebo group (PL group) received a pill containing maltodextrin.
 Both groups performed the same training load during the three-month pre-season training period.
 Erythrocyte antioxidant enzymes glutathione reductase, catalase and plasma carbonyl derivatives did not show any significant variation among the experimental groups.
 Similarly, fitness level markers did not differ among the experimental groups.
-However, S group demonstrated lower lipid peroxidation and muscle damage levels compared to PL group at the final phase of pre-competitive season.
-The data demonstrated that vitamin C and E supplementation in soccer players may reduce lipid peroxidation and muscle damage during high intensity efforts but did not enhance performance.
+However, S group demonstrated lower lipid peroxidation and muscle damage levels compared to PL group at the final phase of the pre-competitive season.
+The data demonstrated that vitamin C and E supplementation in soccer players may reduce lipid peroxidation and muscle damage during high-intensity efforts but did not enhance performance.